spell-music/csound-expression/README.md

 * **mul' new scaling function**.
 Scaling with side-effects.
 Can be useful to scale with random envelope.

 * **Adds table read and write opcodes**.
 Adds opcodes `tablewa`, `tablew`, `readTab`, `readTable`, `readTable3`, `readTablei`.
-    See the module @Csound.Tab@ for details.
+    See the module `Csound.Tab` for details.

 * **Convenient aliases for reading from audio-files to tables**.
 New names `wavLeft`, `wavRight`, `mp3Left`, `mp3Right` to read
    audio by channels.
 Also we can read both channels with functions `wavs` and `mp3s`.